What Is A Cross Over Toe?

 Toe deformities (contractures) come in varying degrees of severity from slight to severe.
-The can be present in conjunction with a bunion, and develop onto a severe disfiguring foot deformity.
-Advanced cases, the toe can dislocate on top of the foot.
-Depending on your overall health, symptoms and severity of the cross over toe, the condition may be treated conservatively and/or with surgery.
+They can be present in conjunction with a bunion, and develop onto a severe disfiguring foot deformity.
+In advanced cases, the toe can dislocate on top of the foot.
+Depending on your overall health, symptoms and severity of the cross over the toe, the condition may be treated conservatively and/or with surgery.

 Non-operative Treatments for Cross Over Toe